Lumarstar/national_service_scripts_dump/README.md

 ### Appraisals Results Generation

 My secondary appointment in Coyote Company is the Company Appraisals IC.
-After collecting all the required results via Google Forms, the scripts will generate and rebase the results based on the requirements of the company.
+After collecting all the required results via Google Forms, the scripts will generate and rebase the appraisal results based on the requirements of the company.

 ## Copyright